Phillip Lindsay: 2018

 Lindsay signed with the Denver Broncos as an undrafted free agent on May 1, 2018.
 He made the Broncos' final roster after an impressive preseason, and was named the No. 3 running back on the depth chart behind third-round rookie Royce Freeman and veteran Devontae Booker.
 In Week 1, against the Seattle Seahawks, he rushed for 71 yards on 15 carries and recorded two receptions for 31 yards and a receiving touchdown.
 The following week, in a 20–19 victory over the Oakland Raiders, Lindsay ran for 107 yards and had one reception for four yards.
 He became the first undrafted player in NFL history with 100+ scrimmage yards in each of their first two games.
 During Week 3 against the Baltimore Ravens, Lindsay was ejected for throwing punches after a fumble.
 He was held to 20 rushing yards as the Broncos lost 14–27.
 In Week 4, against the Kansas City Chiefs, Lindsay had 69 rushing yards and added another rushing touchdown.
 In Week 11, in a 23–22 victory over the Los Angeles Chargers, Lindsay recorded his first multi-rushing touchdown game.
 In a Week 12 victory over the Pittsburgh Steelers, he had a season-high 110 rushing yards and a rushing touchdown.
-In a Week 13 game against the Cincinnati Bengals, he rushed for a career-high 157 yards and two touchdowns, earning him the AFC Offensive Player of the Week award.
+In a Week 13 game against the Cincinnati Bengals, he rushed for a career-high 157 yards and two touchdowns, earning him the American Football Conference Offensive Player of the Week award.

 On December 18, 2018, Lindsay was voted to his first Pro Bowl making him the first undrafted offensive rookie in NFL history to be voted to a Pro Bowl.
-On December 24, 2018, Lindsay, who injured his wrist against the Oakland Raiders, was placed on injured reserve ahead of the Broncos’ final season game.
+On December 24, 2018, Lindsay, who injured his wrist against the Raiders, was placed on injured reserve ahead of the Broncos' final season game.
 He finished his first season with 1,278 total yards (1,037 rushing yards, 241 receiving yards) from scrimmage and 10 touchdowns while splitting carries almost evenly with Royce Freeman.
-He was named to PFWA's All-Rookie Team, becoming the fourth Denver Broncos running back to receive this award, joining Bobby Humphrey (1989), Terrell Davis (1995), and Olandis Gary (1999).
+He was named to the Pro Football Writers of America All-Rookie Team, becoming the fourth Broncos running back to receive this award, joining Bobby Humphrey (1989), Terrell Davis (1995), and Olandis Gary (1999).
 He was ranked 68th by his fellow players on the NFL Top 100 Players of 2019.